typescript-eslint/typescript-eslint/packages/parser/README.md

 Default `'React'`

 The identifier that's used for JSX Elements creation (after transpilation).
 If you're using a library other than React (like `preact`), then you should change this value.
+If you are using the [new JSX transform](https://reactjs.org/blog/2020/09/22/introducing-the-new-jsx-transform.html) you can set this to `null`.

 This should not be a member expression - just the root identifier (i.e. use `"React"` instead of `"React.createElement"`).